Vision change in a child

 If you are concerned about your child, you should make an appointment with a GP or optician.

-Brain tumours are rare, however, if you're worried, if a symptom persists or if your child has more than one of these symptoms then:
+Brain tumours are rare.
+But, if you’ve noticed a vision change in your child or if your child has more than one symptom of a brain tumour then: